EPFL-ENAC/vita-app/analysis/README.md

 ```
 {
 	"name": string,
-	"distinctivePattern": regex,
+	"distinctive_pattern": regex,
 	"fields": [
 		...
 	]
 }
 ```
-The `name` will be used to identify the software when using the `gen-struct-out` command. `distinctivePattern` is a regex string uniquely identifying a document produced by the software.
+The `name` will be used to identify the software when using the `gen-struct-out` command. `distinctive_pattern` is a regex string uniquely identifying a document produced by the software.

 ## Fields description